eglassman/cool-papers/defs.md

 ###### Inductive Learning Hypothesis
 "Any hypothesis found to approximate the target function well over a sufficiently large set of training examples will also approximate the target function well over other unobserved examples."
 [1]

+#### abductive

+*"formally equivalent to the logical fallacy of affirming the consequent"* [7]

+- "starts with an observation then seeks to find the simplest and most likely explanation" [7]
+- "inference to the best explanation" [7]
+- "the use of a known rule to explain an observation [but] can lead to false conclusions if other rules explaining the observation are not taken into account" [7]

+##### Examples

+1. Qualified success:

+	- (Known rule) if it rains, the grass is wet
+	- (Observation) the grass is wet
+	- (Explanation by abduction) it has rained
+	- (Failure mode 1: not taking other rules into account)
+		- (Other rule) if the sprinklers were recently on, the grass is wet
+		- (Alternative explanation) the sprinklers were recently on

+2. Failure: affirming the consequent fallacy

+	- (Known rule) if someone owns Fort Knox, then they are rich
+	- (Observation) Bill Gates is rich
+	- (Explanation by abduction) Bill Gates owns Fort Knox [clearly false]

+##### Uses
+- Employed frequently by diagnostic expert systems

 ### Human

+"how humans draw conclusions" [6]

+#### Fields where primary and secondary research occur [6]
+1. Primary: Studied in cognitive psychology
+2. Secondary: Automated inference systems that *emulate* human inference are studied/composed in AI

 ### Statistical

+Mathematical methods for drawing "conclusions in the presence of uncertainty" [6]

 ## Concept Learning